 (FYI, we got the quotes on the 23rd October 2020.)

 All this means that car insurance APRs are around 10% higher than the average credit card.
 So it can make more sense to pay for a policy in one lump sum on your credit card.
 The interest will usually be lower.

-All those add-ons you can get with a car insurance policy - breakdown cover, loss of keys, uninsured loss recovery - can all be more expensive if you pay monthly, too.
+Unfortunately, add-ons like breakdown cover, loss of keys and uninsured loss recovery can all also be more expensive if you pay monthly.

-(And you’ll usually have to pay fees to cancel breakdown cover separately.
-Again, it’s because you’re actually being given a year of cover and then paying it back in credit instalments.)
+To make matters worse, you'll usually have to pay fees to cancel breakdown cover separately, too.
+Again, it's because you're actually being given a year of cover and then paying it back in credit instalments.

-That said, you can get flexible, pay-monthly breakdown cover, too.
-And that doesn’t tend to involve a credit check.
-RAC offers one.
-But it’s still more expensive to pay monthly than paying for a whole year in one go.
+That said, you can get flexible, pay-monthly breakdown cover too, that doesn't tend to involve a credit check.
+RAC offers one, for example.
+But it's still more expensive to pay monthly than paying for a whole year in one go.

 It's worth checking all the fees before you buy a policy.
 They can add hundreds to the cost of your car insurance.

 Because we're feeling generous, we wrote a separate guide on how to avoid being caught out by these fees.
 Read it here.